 Fructose is lower on the glycemic index than sucrose so in theory, you shouldn’t get the same 4). spiking impact from eating a banana as a candy bar.
 Eating foods higher on the glycemic index can lead to insulin spikes which can lead to weight gain (

 Because of these simple sugars, bananas can provide a quick surge of energy for those looking to boost their workouts.
 Bananas are often eaten by athletes before big events for this reason (5).

 But how much is too much?
 Bananas do contain fiber which helps to slow down the absorption of fructose in your body – but will this negate any of the effects of consuming ?

 Sugar In Bananas

-Let’s take a closer look at that in bananas: A contains about 14g of .
+Let’s take a closer look at the in bananas: A contains about 14g of .

-So bananas are higher in but many advocates say the sugars you’ll get from eating a banana is small compared to other food sources.
+So bananas are higher in but many advocates say the sugars you’ll get from eating a banana are small compared to other food sources.

-Bananas have a of 51 out of 100 which puts them into the moderate level.
+Bananas have a of 51 out of 100 which puts them at a moderate level.
 But their glycemic load is higher with a score of 13 out of 20.
-The glycemic load is a measurement of a foods and its carbohydrates.
+The glycemic load is a measurement of a food’s and its carbohydrates.